Miami Hurricanes football: 1940s

-Harding led the Hurricanes to eight- and seven- win campaigns in 1941 and 1942, respectively, before he was called away by World War II service.
-Eddie Dunn, a former star running back at Miami under Harding, stepped into the void and served as head coach during Harding's two-year war service.
-Though the Hurricanes won five games in 1943, they faltered in 1944, winning just one game against seven losses and a tie.
+Harding led the Hurricanes to an eight-win season in 1941 and a seven-win campaign in 1942 prior to being called away for service in World War II.
+Eddie Dunn, a former star running back for the Hurricanes under Harding, stepped into the void and served as head coach during Harding's two-year absence during World War II.
+In 1943, the Hurricanes won five games, but they faltered the following year, in 1944, winning just once and losing seven and tying one game.